VIGNESH54/Portfolio/replit.md

-✓ Enhanced custom cursor with improved responsiveness and magnetic effects ✓ Added staggered animation delays for elegant content reveals ✓ Optimized scroll handling with throttled event listeners
+✓ Enhanced custom cursor with improved responsiveness and magnetic effects ✓ Added staggered animation delays for elegant content reveals ✓ Optimized scroll handling with throttled event listeners ✓ Updated to professional color scheme with navy blue and teal accent colors ✓ Enhanced background with subtle gradient patterns for depth ✓ Improved contrast ratios for better readability and accessibility

 ## System Architecture